influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/azure.md

 ## Access InfluxDB

-Once the cluster has been created, the InfluxDB API is exposed at the IP address associated with the load balancer resource (`lb-influxdb`).
-If external access was configured during setup, the load balancer is publically accesssible.
+Once the cluster is created, access the InfluxDB API at the IP address associated with the load balancer resource (`lb-influxdb`).
+If external access was configured during setup, the load balancer is publicly accessible.
 Otherwise, the load balancer is only accessible to the cluster's virtual network.

 Use the load balancer IP address and the InfluxDB admin credentials entered during the cluster creation to interact with InfluxDB Enterprise via the [`influx` CLI](https://docs.influxdata.com/influxdb/v1.8/tools/shell/) or use the InfluxDB's [query](https://docs.influxdata.com/influxdb/v1.8/guides/query_data/) and [write](https://docs.influxdata.com/influxdb/v1.8/guides/write_data/) HTTP APIs.